peterlacko/gooddata-ui/website/versioned_docs/version-5.2.0/afm.md

 Only one filter of the `DateFilter` type is allowed in the measure's filter definition.

-* When both the measure filter of the `DateFilter` type and the AFM global filter of the `DateFilter` type are set with the **same** dataset, the measure date filter overrides the AFM global date filter for this measure \(global date filters are still applied to other measures that do not have a measure date filter defined\).
+* When both the measure filter of the `DateFilter` type and the AFM global filter of the `DateFilter` type are set with the **same** date dimension, the measure date filter overrides the AFM global date filter for this measure \(global date filters are still applied to other measures that do not have a measure date filter defined\).
-* When the measure filter of the DateFilter type and the AFM global filter of the DateFilter type are set with **different** datasets, the filters are interpreted as an intersection of those filters (f1 AND f2).
+* When the measure filter of the DateFilter type and the AFM global filter of the DateFilter type are set with **different** date dimensions, the filters are interpreted as an intersection of those filters (f1 AND f2).

 ### Show a measure as a percentage